murabcd/opencam/README.md

 - Realtime Model (`gpt-realtime`): Higher quality conversational model with higher latency

-The app leverages these models through the [OpenAI Agent SDK](https://openai.github.io/openai-agents-js/guides/voice-agents/) to create a sophisticated voice-driven camera experience with real-time audio processing and intelligent agent handoffs.
+The app leverages these models through the [OpenAI Agent SDK](https://openai.github.io/openai-agents-js/guides/voice-agents/) to create a sophisticated voice-driven camera experience with realtime audio processing and intelligent agent handoffs.

 ## Deploy your own